 The Bank earns fees and commission income from a diverse range of services it provides to its customers.
-Fees earned for the provision of services over a period of time are accrued over that period.
+Fees and commission charged for services provided or received by the Group are recognised as the services are provided or received, for example completion of the underlying transaction.

 Loan commitment fees for loans that are likely to be drawn down and other credit related fees are deferred (together with any incremental costs) and recognized as an adjustment to the effective interest rate on the loan.
 Fees or components of fees that are linked to a certain performance are recognized after fulfilling the corresponding criteria.

-(iii) Dividend income
+(iii) Other income